Skyscanner/applicationset-progressive-sync/README.md

 This might not be a problem if we have only one production cluster, but organizations with tens or hundreds of clusters need to avoid a global rollout.
 They need to release new versions of their application in a safer way.

-The `argocd progressive rollout` controller allow operators and developers to decide _how_ they want to update their Applications.
+The `argocd progressive rollout` controller allows operators and developers to decide _how_ they want to update their Applications.

 ## Example `spec`